 West Coast Alaska, USA Travel Guide

-The "West Coast" of Alaska, for this guide, speaks to the expansive coastal areas that border the Bering Sea and extend into a portion of the Chukchi Sea.
+The "West Coast" of Alaska, for this guide, speaks to the expansive coastal areas that border the Bering Sea and extend into a piece of the Chukchi Sea.
 This immense region stretches from the southern reaches of Bristol Bay, through the expansive Yukon-Kuskokwim Delta, across Norton Sound, and up to Kotzebue Sound in the north.
-It moreover takes in a number of remote Bering Sea islands, including the Pribilof Islands (St. Paul and St. George), St. Lawrence Island, and Little Diomede Island.
+It also takes in a number of remote Bering Sea islands, including the Pribilof Islands (St. Paul and St. George), St. Lawrence Island, and Little Diomede Island.
 Each area holds its own distinct characteristics, yet they collectively speak to this unique Alaskan landscape.

 For millennia, Alaska Native peoples establish rich traditions.